🏭 Warehouse Receipt Financing Calculator

 How to Use This Calculator

 Select your country and the local WRS platform's typical parameters will be auto-filled.
 Enter your commodity, quantity deposited, and current harvest price.
-Adjust the loan-to-value ratio, interest rate, storage costs, and insurance to match your specific lender's terms.
-Set the expected price increase based on historical seasonal data for your commodity.
-The calculator then shows you: how much cash you receive now, the total cost of financing, your projected sale proceeds, and exactly how much more you earn compared to selling at harvest.
+Adjust the loan-to-value ratio, interest rate, storage costs, insurance, expected price change and quality loss to match your specific lender's terms and market view.
+The calculator then shows your estimated cash now, total financing cost, projected sale proceeds, and projected difference compared with selling at harvest.